Inclusio fund: Improving access to affordable and energy efficient housing for marginalized communities

 It does so, in mostly developing energy efficient buildings, to lighten the environmental footprint but also decrease tenants’ running costs.
 It buys, builds or renovates housing units and rents them to public social real estate agencies.
 These in turn rent the housing units to low-income tenants.
 The agencies take a long-term lease of at least nine years, decreasing Inclusio’s leasing risk by guaranteeing complete occupancy.

-Inclusio was launched in 2015 and has since raised € 91 million from institutional and private investors in Belgium.
+Inclusio was launched in 2015 and raised € 91 million from institutional and private investors in Belgium.
 Approximately 25% of Inclusio’s units are reserved for particularly vulnerable populations.
 Inclusio partners with social service providers with effective reinsertion methods, ensuring that they are doing well and have a support network in place.

 The fund’s impact